 It's a wonderful zoo, consistently ranked in the top 10 in the nation for children's zoos.
 If for some reason you haven't yet been there, spring is a perfect time to visit because it's the season when the zoo opens each year.

 The zoo is divided into several different zones, letting you "visit" Africa, Australia, and other exotic spots.
-2019 is a big year for the zoo, with a long-anticipated new Monkey Island and a revamp of the river otter exhibit.
 You can easily spend either a few hours or an entire day at the zoo.

 8. The Landing

-Visit a place full of Fort Wayne's history that is getting an updated look at The Landing.
+Visit a place full of Fort Wayne's history that has a new purpose at The Landing.
 Located on Canal Street along Columbia Street, The Landing marks the area where all area canals landed in the 1800s.
 Today, you'll find new and unique restaurants there, as well as retail shops and an awesome buffalo mural.

 9. Fort Wayne Riverfront